SaingHmineTun/TMKTypingTutor/README.md

    - Earn certificates as you complete lessons and levels

 6. **Customize Settings**:
-   - Adjust background music volume or disable it completely
+   -Adjust background music volume or disable it completely
    - Enable or disable error sounds
    - Modify other preferences to suit your learning style

 ## About

-This project is called TMK Typing Tutor and is a computer software that can be installed on Windows, Linux and Mac OS and is developed by Sai Mao (TMK Muse) using JavaFX Technology.
+This project is called TMK Typing Tutor and is a computer software that can be installed on Windows, Linux and Mac OS and is developed by Sai Mao (TMKMuse) using JavaFX Technology.

 The purpose of this project is to provide Shan people practice Shan typing on their own machine.
 Because there are 4 typing keyboards in Shan language, this project is designed to support them all.
 Using this software requires no keyboard installed but would be better if users do so.